Digital Nomad Tax

 Cyprus

-You can find more information on the procedure and the documents to apply on the website of the government of Cyprus.
+You can find more information on the procedure and the documents to apply for the Cypriot digital nomad visa on the website of the government of Cyprus.

 You should also know that they only grant 500 visas per year.
 Therefore, you would make most chance if you apply in the beginning of the year.